cdonne/Invasive-cup-project-/Analysis/README.md

 - a nested design was used to assess the differences in life history traits between invasive and native snails
 - see output file for the tables (Nested_GLMoutput)

+## 5/19/21

+### Kendall rank sum correlation test
+- used to evaluate whether genetic variation could be associated with phenotypic variaiton in invasive poulations
+- see output file for results (KendallSNPoutput)